Fector101/android_notify/README.md

 ## Features

-- Compatible with Android 8.0+.
+- Also Compatible with Android 8.0+.
 - Supports including images in notifications.
 - Support for multiple notification styles:
   - [Simple](#basic-usage)